-In my work, over the past nine years, I’ve learned that most people own things just because they were told somewhere along the way that they should own them.
+In my work over the past decade, I’ve learned that most people own things just because they were told somewhere along the way that they should own them.
 Today is the day I break the news: you don’t have to own anything you don’t want or need!
 Here are the top 5 things that you don’t actually need to own:

 We nixed the microwave when we opened up our kitchen and lost an entire wall of storage space.
 I thought it would be the end of days, but turns out we’re all ok.
 In fact, my kids noticed that reheating food in a skillet or on a baking sheet actually makes the food taste better.
 Good-bye soggy leftovers!
 Since we’re on the subject, it might be time to let those other bulky occasional appliances go – waffle makers, ice-cream machines, panini press, rice cookers, juicers…question how often you use these beasts, and make sure they are worth the space they take up in your kitchen or pantry.